blarshk/transmutable/README.md

 Then, require the gem and include the Transmutable module in your model!

 Transmutable will delegate the serialization of your Ruby objects to a Transmuter object.
-Transmutable::Base, the default transmuter, will pull all of the instance variables primitives off of your object and push them into a hash.
+Transmutable::Base, the default transmuter, will pull all of the instance variable primitives off of your object and push them into a hash.

 ```ruby
   require 'transmutable'